-NCAs should ensure they are comfortable with the proposed remediation strategy.
+The CPMO and NCAs should ensure they are comfortable with the proposed remediation strategy.
 Remediation strategies for Red and Amber issues will be reported in the DIV template (to be provided before the beginning of Phase 2) and reviewed by the CPMO.

-Any issues should be identified and addressed before the sample is selected (although the development of code for sample select should not wait until the loan tape is finalised).
+Any issues should be identified and addressed before the sample is selected (although the development of code for sample selection should not wait until the loan tape is finalised).